XimenaVargasGamez/SWE-EXAM/my-next-app/README.md

    [for Windows] Ctrl + `
    [for Mac] Cmd + J)

-4. This command builds images for the application,
+4. This command builds the image for the application

 5. Access the app through: localhost:3000